nerdyass/auto-sniper/README.md

 - Jelteh (Snooc) for the chattriggers
 - Elapse for paying for me to bother making this public - visit his shop: gg/elapse (i didn't get paid to make this version public)
 - Donate me litecoin cus im broke and making this for free: LRCBu3uoebRcDi2jTZmFNaJPMCyr5ChYvT (nerdy) Ld9X2E9Aq2pT7EXvgxWV35eCuPHATYwyJb (markog)

-# NOTE
-- THIS VERSION WAS NOT TESTED, IF YOU FIND ANY BUGS PLEASE OPEN AN ISSUE